 I’m all good with that.
 I want to RSVP.

 What is Vanuatu like?
 Vanuatu is a string of island pearls glistening in the South Pacific.
 It is between three to 3.5 hours flying time from Auckland but years away from the stress of everyday life.
 The name Vanuatu means “Our Land Forever” in many of the local Melanesian languages.
 The capital, largest city and commercial centre is Port Vila, which is on the island of Éfaté.

 What sort of paradise will we be staying at?
 Paradise Cove Resort is a lush tropical paradise on the South shore of Mele Bay, which is about 15 minutes drive from Port Vila.
-Your accommodation will be a self-contained, gloriously-private villa.
+Your accommodation will be a self-contained, gloriously-private and luxurious villa.
 The beach and fringing reef at the resort has a rich variety of marine life.
 This means fantastic snorkelling straight from the beach or off the jetty.
 The resort also has a swimming pool.

-Weather in Vanuatu: In November or May, the temperatures are balmy and range from 21 to 28°C, which will be a welcome relief from the rain and cold of New Zealand at that time.
+Weather in Vanuatu: In May, the average temperatures are balmy and range from 21 to 28°C, which will be a welcome relief from the rain and cold of New Zealand at that time.
 Should you need it, the villas have air conditioning in the bedrooms and a ceiling fan in main part of the villa.

 Vanuatu sounds ‘vantastic’!
 I’m ready to go.

 More about the qigong and tai chi sessions on Vanuatu